ngben/axiom/readme.md

 Axiom is a prototype utility for validating/applying metadata templates for scientific data files.

 Documentation can be found in the docs directory of this repository.

+This version is for AUS-20i data and follows CORDEX specifications (https://zenodo.org/records/15047096).
+NOTE: This requires drs_20i.json in the user's ~/.axiom directory